Brooklyn Math Tutors was founded with a simple guiding philosophy: Make math fun, the process of learning enjoyable, and

 Lida studied Education and Community Health at Brown University, where she graduated magna cum laude.

-After a decade in youth development and food democracy she is currently a professional studier — a first year medical student.
+After a decade in youth development and food democracy she is currently a professional studier — a second year medical student.
 She has mentored and worked academically with school-aged children and teens.
-She enjoys decision-making algorithms, value matrices, and vision graphing towards personal and social transformation.
+She enjoys decision-making algorithms, value matrices, and vision graphing towards personal and social transformation .

 When not working with community members, she is working the land–growing vegetables, raising chickens, keeping bees, composting, and building a mini-farm in the city.

 She is proud to be a martial artist, a foodie with interest in raw foods, a winter bicyclist, and a multi-lingual New Yorker.